BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs.md

 ---
 title: "How to think in Next.js"
 date: "2021-06-06"
-subtitle: "Moving from Single Page App development to Next.js requires a 180 degree shift in your mental model around how your application functions.
+subtitle: "Single Page App development to Next.js requires a 180 degree shift in your mental model around how your application functions.
 This can be quite a headache."
 category: "tech"
 image: 'images/blog/tech/post-folder/image-name.jpg'
 ---